scherti/webcrawler/README.md

 ## What else could have been done

 For the assessment I wanted to limit the scope of this application and therefore only a limited set of functions was implemented.
-Only a few specific error handlers are to find in the code base as well as the code coverage of JUnit tests is not complete.
+Also only a few specific error handlers are to find in the code base as well as the code coverage of JUnit tests is only rudimentary.

 Other useful addons i could think of would be:
+- configurable settings in properties file
+- service health monitor
 - limit of maximum amount of simultaneous web requests
 - retries if downloads of web pages are failing or running into a timeouts
 - Micro service support e.g. service discovery etc.